creskopper/habous-prayer-times-api/README.md

 ## Live API

-This API is live and hosted on `render.com`
+This API is live and hosted on `render.com` for free.

+-   **Note:** Render spins down a Free web service that goes 15 minutes without receiving inbound traffic.
+Render spins the service back up whenever it next receives a request to process.
+Spinning up a service takes a few seconds, which causes a noticeable delay for incoming requests until the service is back up and running.

 You can access the API endpoints: